Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Abstract

 \section{Abstract}

-We present a consistent and comprehensive treatise on the foundations of the {\em extended Hamilton-Lagrange formalism}--- where the dynamical system is parameterized along a general system evolution parameter $s$, and the time $t$ is treated as a {\em dependent\/} variable $t(s)$ on equal footing with all other configuration space variables $q^{i}(s)$.
+With this paper, a consistent and comprehensive treatise on the foundations of the \emph{extended Hamilton-Lagrange formalism} will be presented.
+In this formalism, the system's dynamics is parametrized along a time-like system evolution parameter $s$, and the physical time $t$ is treated as a \emph{dependent} variable $t(s)$ on equal footing with all other configuration space variables $q^{i}(s)$.
 In the action principle, the conventional classical action $L\,dt$ is then replaced by the generalized action $L_{\e}ds$, with $L$ and $L_{\e}$ denoting the conventional and the extended Lagrangian, respectively.
-It is shown that a unique correlation of $L_{\e}$ and $L$ exists if we refrain from performing simultaneously a transformation of the dynamical variables.
-With the appropriate correlation of $L_{\e}$ and $L$ in place, the extension of the formalism preserves its {\em canonical form}.
+Supposing that both Lagrangians describe the same physical system then provides the correlation of $L$ and $L_{\e}$.
+In the existing literature, the discussion is restricted to only those extended Lagrangians $L_{\e}$ that are \emph{homogeneous forms of first order} in the velocities.
+As a result, the Legendre transformation of $L_{\e}$ to a corresponding extended Hamiltonian is \emph{singular} and thus does not provide us with an equivalent extended Hamiltonian $H_{\e}$.

+In this paper, it is shown that a class of extended Lagrangians $L_{\e}$ exists that are correlated to corresponding conventional Lagrangians $L$ \emph{without being homogeneous functions in the velocities}.
+Then the Legendre transformation of $L_{\e}$ to an \emph{extended Hamiltonian} $H_{\e}$ exists.
+With this class of extended Hamiltonians, an extended canonical formalism is presented that is completely analogous to the conventional Hamiltonian formalism.
+The physical time $t$ and the negative \emph{value} of the conventional Hamiltonian then constitute and an additional pair of conjugate canonical variables.
+The extended formalism also includes a theory of extended canonical transformations, where the time variable $t(s)$ is also subject to transformation.

+In the extended formalism, the system's dynamics is described as a motion on a hypersurface within an \emph{extended} phase space of even dimension.
+It is shown that the hypersurface condition does \emph{not} embody a constraint as the condition is automatically satisfied on the system path that is given by the solution of the extended set of canonical equations.

-In the extended formalism, the dynamical system is described as a {\em constrained\/} motion within an {\em extended\/} space.
-We show that the value of the constraint and the parameter~$s$ constitutes an {\em additional pair\/} of canonically conjugate variables.
-In the corresponding quantum system, we thus encounter an additional {\em uncertainty relation}.
+It is furthermore demonstrated that the value of the extended Hamiltonian and the parameter~$s$ constitute a second \emph{additional pair} of canonically conjugate variables.
+In the corresponding quantum system, we thus encounter an additional \emph{uncertainty relation}.